while-true-do/tldr/cheatsheets/user_groups.md

 # Ceat Sheet: User and groups

-| Some help to create / edit / manipulate local users.
+Some help to create / edit / manipulate local users and groups.

 ## Creation